neuroretransmit/model-of-malevolence/README.md

 Each compromized node will download a generated binary with their own personal key into the private Tor network.
 This binary will be configured to hit the private Tor directory server and join the botnet and inform it's cluster's C2.

+## Super spreading

+Your botnet is already growing at an exponential rate at the leaf clusters still being constructed but the infection rate isn't big or growing fast enough for you.
+The exposure of proxies to the clearnet had an alternate purpose.
+Since they are scarce and such a headache to find without paying, you submit each new bot to a proxy list website and let users spread it to other proxy lists - exponential growth on top of exponential growth.
+Each connection to the proxy will be tossed the same exploit to grab new Linux hosts.

+## Observability/Monitoring

+We need a dashboard/panel to manage and query our bots.
+This requires standing up a bit of infrastructure.
+We will need something like Elastic or Splunk to eat logs from our compromised machines and keep track of their juicy details.

+You settle on the following attributes being important:

+* Bots
+  * Last check in (no constant keepalives - dead silence until summoned)
+  * Geolocation
+  * Origination (Proxy honeypot or scanner/worker)
+  * Max up
+  * Max down
+  * OS/Version
+  * Num CPUs
+  * Memory
+  * CPU architecture/model info
+  * GPU
+  * GPU memory
+  * Average GPU load
+  * Average CPU load
+  * Average memory usage
+  * Average transmission rate
+  * Average receive rate
+  * Disk space
+  * Vuln patched
+  * Has persistent storage
+  * Last updated
+  * Orphaned (if all in cluster communicating with node go down)
+  * Resolved domain

+* Clusters
+  * Last check in
+  * Polygon of geolocation for map
+  * Max up
+  * Max down
+  * Num CPUs
+  * Average load
+  * Average transmission rate
+  * Average receive rate
+  * Health
+    * Status
+    * Node state

+### Log daemon deployment for bots

+To deploy your log collectors to the bot nodes:

+1. Send filebeat agents that call back to Elastic from C2
+2. Put the binary in directory hidden by implant
+3. Execute
+4. Hide process with implant
+5. Update role configuration to enable/hide agent every reboot.

+### Storage

+Our bots will likely have data we want to exfiltrate and will need a hefty amount of storage to do that.
+As we want reliability and not failure on node takedowns - with crypto buy a BLOB store over Tor.
+Alternatively, find a file-sharing website and use headless automation or their API to automate account registration so clusters can have their own accounts.
+Important in this step is that usernames/passwords aren't sequential or identifiable.
+Either go full random or generate real-looking usernames/passwords in a uniformly random way.

+Storage costs on BLOB stores are negligible.

+## Common kernel modules between bot implants

+To be the stealthiest spy there is, you need to modify a few default drivers and set up collections for data of interest.

+* Webcam module
+  * Modification of official linux kernel module
+    * Don't enable activity light if possible
+    * Don't report activity to OS
+  * Official module removed when webcam requested, modified module inserted until inactive - then old reinserted.
+* Microphone module
+  * Modification of official linux kernel module
+    * Don't enable activity light if possible
+    * Don't report activity to OS
+* Screen recorder
+  * Ability to hijack video driver for recordings/multiple screens
+* Keylogger
+  * Ability to hijack all keyboards and log to separate files
+* Mouse control
+  * Ability to send mouse movements/actions to existing driver for GUI applications
+* Networking
+  * Ability to tap all comms/protocols of interest

+### Common daemons between bots

+All daemons have their logs ingested by filebeats or their warez uploaded to the BLOB stores.

+1. Cookie stealer (all the browsers)
+2. File/directory watcher
+  - ARP table
+  - Certs for SSL traffic
+3. Shell history
+4. Packet capture

 ## To be continued